chicecream/mini-world/README.md

     This can be used only in an anonymous list, not hash.

-    To capture all the r
+    To capture all the remaining data element of the current array f